-However, similarly to the scalar Yukawa case, the problem we face is that only $g_{ij}$ and its first three time derivatives, $g_{ij}, \dot g_{ij}, g_{ij}^{(2)}, g_{ij}^{(3)}$, are given to us as part of our initial data.
-As in the Yukawa scalar case, we may proceed iteratively to attempt to remedy this lack, now using the equation \eqref{semi-simple} (i.e.\ both the dynamical and the constraint equations) and its successive time derivatives, on our initial surface, $\cal C$, to find the values of the higher time derivatives of $g_{ij}$ restricted to our initial surface.
-Again, as a byproduct of this iterative process, we expect to generate a sequence of conditions on the initial state, $\omega_{\cal C}$, of a set of initial data, $g_{ij}, \dot g_{ij}, g_{ij}^{(2)}, g_{ij}^{(3)}, \omega_{\cal C}$ -- and, again, these will be in the form of conditions on the three 3-smeared two-point functions, $\omega_{\cal C}(\varphi(x)\varphi(x'))$, $\omega_{\cal C}(\varphi(x)\pi(x'))$ and $\omega_{\cal C}(\pi(x)\pi(x'))$ which must be satisfied for the successive time derivatives of the metric to have finite values.
+However, similarly to the scalar Yukawa case, the problem we face is that only $g_{ij}$ and its first three time derivatives, $\dot g_{ij}, g_{ij}^{(2)}, g_{ij}^{(3)}$, are given to us as part of our initial data.
+As in the scalar Yukawa case, we may proceed iteratively to attempt to remedy this lack, now using the equation \eqref{semi-simple} (i.e.\ both the dynamical and the constraint equations) and its successive time derivatives, on our initial surface, $\cal C$, to find the values of the higher time derivatives of $g_{ij}$ restricted to our initial surface.
+Again, as a byproduct of this iterative process, we expect to generate a sequence of conditions on the initial state, $\omega_{\cal C}$, of a set of initial data, $g_{ij}, \dot g_{ij}, g_{ij}^{(2)}, g_{ij}^{(3)}, \omega_{\cal C}$ -- and, again, these will be in the form of conditions on the three surface two-point functions, $\omega_{\cal C}(\varphi(x)\varphi(x'))$, $\omega_{\cal C}(\varphi(x)\pi(x'))$ and $\omega_{\cal C}(\pi(x)\pi(x'))$ which must be satisfied for the successive time derivatives of the metric to have finite values.

-The second new issue that arises is that, already at the first stage of this iterative process, unlike in the scalar Yukawa model\footnote{We recall here that in the scalar Yukawa model, to obtain the condition on the state in the first stage, i.e.\ the existence of the limit \eqref{phisqren3d} defining $\omega(\phi^{2 \ \rm{ren}})$, an approximation to $H_\ell$ may be used which depends only on the given initial data, namely the value of $a$.} the condition on the state in the semiclassical gravity case is that the limit in \eqref{Tabren} exists and one cannot do better than approximate $H_\ell$ by $H_\ell^{\rm{DF}}$ and the latter (see Note (A) after Equation \eqref{DecFolTay} in Section \ref{Sect:star}) depends on the 4th time-derivative of the metric on our initial surface which is already \emph{not} part of our given initial data!
-Related to this, the equations \eqref{semi-simple} (with $\omega(T_{ab})$ as in Equation \eqref{semi-hbar}) are not readily expressible in the form (compare \ Equation \eqref{ddotaEq})
+The second issue that arises is that, already at the first stage of this iterative process, unlike in the scalar Yukawa model\footnote{We recall here that in the scalar Yukawa model, to obtain the condition on the state in the first stage, i.e.\ the existence of the limit \eqref{phisqren3d} defining $\omega(\phi^{2 \ \rm{ren}})$, an approximation to $H_\ell$ may be used which depends only on the given initial data, namely the value of $\chi$.} but like in the semiclassical electrodynamics model discussed in Section \ref{Sect:ElecSurf}, the condition on the state in the semiclassical gravity case is that the limit in \eqref{Tabren} exists and one cannot do better than approximate $H_\ell$ by $H_\ell^{\rm{DF}}$ and the latter (see Note (A) after Equation \eqref{DecFolTay} in Section \ref{Sect:star}) depends on the 4th time-derivative of the metric on our initial surface which is already \emph{not} part of our given initial data!
+Related to this, the equations \eqref{semi-simple} (with $\omega(T_{ab})$ as in Equation \eqref{semi-hbar}) are not readily expressible in the form (compare Equation \eqref{ddotaEq})